Scanning documents using your smartphone

-Particularly during remote teaching and learning, it is common for faculty and students to want to share a scanned version of a document for which they have a hard copy.
+Particularly during remote teaching and learning, it is common for faculty and students to share a scanned version of a document or assignment for which they have a hard copy (e.g. notes, equations, handwritten work, etc.).
 Office Lens offers a secure way to scan and share files while also saving your files to the cloud under your Office 365/Bryn Mawr College credentials.

 - Download the Office Lens app from the App Store or Google Play and launch the app on your smartphone.